sudoDeVinci/TV-head/README.md

 ### Hardware structure

 The wiring of the LEDs is the same as the original made by Vivian.
-Don't fix what's not broken. an example can be seen below:
+Don't fix what's not broken.
+An example can be seen below:

 <br>